-Consistent plating results for large pitch (>1000 $\mu$ m) substrates with large pads(>50 $\mu$ m in diameter)have been achieved, showing uniform plating heights as desired for the applications.
-Plating heights for those substrates up to 20 $\mu$ m have been achieved.
+Consistent plating results for large pitch (>1000 μ m) substrates with large pads (>50 μ m in diameter) have been achieved, showing uniform plating heights as desired for the applications.
+Plating heights for those substrates up to 20 μ m have been achieved.
 Other types of substrates show defects limiting the plating to certain ranges depending on the specific layout.
-Small pitch (<50 $\mu$ m) pixel matrices tend to plate out once growing pads decrease the gap between the pads.
-For small pads(<20 $\mu$ m diameter) the plating is perturbed and therefore strongly influenced by bath parameters such as temperature, agitation, and concentration of bath constituents.
+Small pitch ($<50 \,\mu m$) pixel matrices tend to plate out once growing pads decrease the gap between the pads.
+For small pads ($<20 \,\mu m$ diameter) the plating is perturbed and therefore strongly influenced by bath parameters such as temperature, agitation, and concentration of bath constituents.
 This results in large-pad substrates with small pixel pitches showing plating resilient to perturbations, but early onset of plate out.
 The plating height for such substrates is therefore limited by the distance between the pixel pad edges.
 Substrates with large pitches and small pads are dominated by perturbations.
 Substrates with small pitches and small pads pose the biggest challenge for the current ENIG plating process.
-ENIG plating on chips with a pixel pitch of 50 $\mu$ m and 7 $\mu$ m pad radius has been achieved up to a plating height of 8 $\mu$ m by carefully controlling stabiliser concentrations and stirring speeds while processing.
+ENIG plating on chips with a pixel pitch of $50 \,\mu m$ and $7 \,\mu m$ pad radius has been achieved up to a plating height of $8 \,\mu m$ by carefully controlling stabiliser concentrations and stirring speeds while processing.
+Table 2 displays the achievable plating heights on devices with varying pad sizes and pixel pitches.